Source Music: 2019–present: Acquisition by Hybe Corporation

 In July 2019, Hybe Corporation (formerly Big Hit Entertainment) acquired Source Music, making the company a subsidiary under Hybe Labels, Hybe Corp.'s subdivision of labels, and keeping its existing management and style.
 On March 22, 2021, Source Music, as well as the other labels under Hybe Labels, moved to its new headquarters in the Yongsan Trade Center in the Yongsan District, the new headquarters of its parent company, Hybe Corporation.
 On March 31, 2021, the official website of Source Music changed its physical address to the new building in Yongsan, Seoul.

 Following the completion of their six-year contract, all GFriend members left the company on May 22, 2021, marking the disbandment of the group.

 On March 14, 2022, former Iz*One members Sakura Miyawaki and Kim Chaewon signed exclusive contracts with Source Music and confirmed their debut in a new group.
-Le Sserafim, consisting of Sakura, Kim Chaewon, Huh Yunjin, Kazuha, Kim Ga-ram and Hong Eun-chae, debuted on May 2 with the extended play Fearless.
+Le Sserafim, consisting of Sakura, Kim Chaewon, Huh Yunjin, Kazuha Nakamura, Kim Garam and Hong Eunchae, debuted on May 2 with the extended play Fearless.

-On April 13, 2022, the company was fined and given a correction order by the Korea Personal Information Protection Commission for disclosing personal information to third parties and failing to protect personal information.
+In April 2022, Personal Information Protection Commission (PIPC) sanctioned six businesses for violations of the country's personal information protection regulations.
+The PIPC imposed a combined in administrative fines and issued corrective orders.
+The violations were classified by the commission as minor, and no administrative surcharges were imposed.
 Source Music used Google's questionnaire to reimburse membership fees related to the disbandment of GFriend, and the personal information of 22 survey participants was compromised due to improper disclosure of survey results.

 On September 24, 2024, Source Music announced that the members of GFriend would reunite in 2025 for a tenth anniversary project.